nmag-project/project-tasks/README.md

 ### Completed

-#### Documentation

-The source is available at https://github.com/fangohr/nmag-doc, this is automatically rendered and shown at http://nmag.readthedocs.io/en/latest/.
+- [X] The documentation from https://nmag.soton.ac.uk/nmag/0.2/manual/singlehtml/manual.html is available at http://nmag.readthedocs.io/en/latest/.
+The source of the documentation is available at https://github.com/fangohr/nmag-doc.
 Thanks @rpep for this.